NaPiZip/Qt-Applications-for-Windows-10/Bluetooth_sniffer_tool/README.md

 - Bluetooth protocol and communication

 ## Introduction
-This section covers basic content about the Bluetooth protocol as well as all needed information in order to develop the GUI.
+This section covers basic content about the Bluetooth protocol in general, the usage of the [Windows Sockets 2.2](https://docs.microsoft.com/en-us/windows/desktop/bluetooth/bluetooth-start-page) API from Windows, in particular for Bluetooth devices.
+Windows sockets are used in order to establish Bluetooth connections to devices and to get service information's.

+### The Bluetooth Protocol
+Create quick summary of [An Introduction to Bluetooth Programming](https://people.csail.mit.edu/albert/bluez-intro/).
+The introduction provides all necessary information about the Bluetooth protocol.

+### Windows Sockets 2
+Create quick summary of [Winsock 2.2](https://docs.microsoft.com/en-us/windows/desktop/WinSock/windows-sockets-start-page-2).
+This should explain the background of Windows sockets and how to utilize them.

+### Windows Sockets for Bluetooth Devices
+Create quick summary of [Winsock 2.2](https://docs.microsoft.com/en-us/windows/desktop/WinSock/windows-sockets-start-page-2).
+Explanation about:
+- How to initialize the WSA service
+- How to scann for devices
+- How to connect
+- How to properly terminate the connection

-## Architecture
+## Architecture of the final Application